Westies are charming little dogs with lots of energy and plenty of personality.

 Westies were bred to hunt small animals like rats, foxes, badgers, and otters, so activities that let them use these natural instincts are very important to keep them happy.
 Try to incorporate things like tug-of-war, chase games, and digging games.
 They love eating their food in interesting ways like from puzzle feeders or through training, rather than just from a boring bowl.
 You can also scatter their food around the garden or hide it around the house for them to sniff out.

-If you’re interested in more activity with your Westie, consider hiking, agility, hoopers, and scentwork.
+If you’re interested in more activity with your Westie, consider hiking, agility, hoopers, and scent work.
 These are all great ways to get involved in what your dog loves!

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 Westies are quite easy to train.
 They're intelligent, eager to please, and can learn quickly, but might choose to ignore commands if they don’t see the benefit.
 Like all terriers, they were bred to be able to think for themselves and make decisions without checking in with their owner first.
 Because they’re so independent, they benefit from reward-based training using their favourite treats or toys.